WebAssembly/WASI/Contributing.md

 At this point, the WASI SG chair will create a new repo for the proposal in the WebAssembly GitHub org.
 This will follow the conventions of the [proposal template].
 If you have any questions about how to fill in the spec template, you can reach out to the WASI SG chair.

 As part of moving to the next phase, the champions need to define the acceptance criteria for Phase 4.
-This is because WASI includes APIs that cover a diversity of different domains and use cases, so the .
+This is because WASI includes APIs that cover a diversity of different domains and use cases, so the acceptance criteria can be very different between different proposals.

 Some examples of potential criteria: